collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 We can use the same custom publication date field when viewing Page items.

-We'll create a new Listing View
+We'll create a new Listing View called ``Publication Info``, . add ``Local Publication Date`` to the 'item' fields, rather than the listing fields.

+Finally we only want this to be applied to a Page content type

 >>> browser.getLink('Site Setup').click()
 >>> browser.getLink('Listing View').click()
 >>> browser.getControl('Add').click()

-called ``Publication Info``, .

 >>> browser.getControl('Id').value = "pubnewsitem"
 >>> browser.getControl('Title', index=0).value = "Publication Info"

-add ``Local Publication Date`` to the 'item' fields, rather than the listing fields.

 >>> layer.setInAndOut(browser, ['Local Publication Date (Custom)'], index=0)

-Finally we only want this to be applied to a Page content type

 >>> layer.setInAndOut(browser, ['Page'])
 >>> browser.getControl('Add').click()

-Go to your  folder where all the pages are located
+Go to your  folder where all the pages are located and

+1. Add a ``ListingView Portlet`` portlet to the left side using ``Manage porlets``.
+2. Enter ``Publication Info`` as the Portlet header.
+3. Select ``Publication Info`` as the ``Listing views``.
+4. Leave ``Target`` target blank as you want portlet to show information of the current item.
+Click ``Save``.

+Alternatively you can also add the portlet as a Content Type portlet which also ensures it will only be shown only when viewing this content type. (e.g. ``Site Setup > Types > News Item > Manage Portlets assigned to this content type``).

 >>> browser.getLink('Home').click()
 >>> browser.getLink('folder1').click()

-and Add a ``Listing Portlet`` portlet to the left side using ``Manage porlets``.
-(Alternatively you can go to ``Site Setup > Types > News Item > Manage Portlets assigned to this content type``).

 >>> browser.getLink('Manage portlets').click()
 >>> browser.getControl('ListingView Portlet', index=1).click()
 >>> layer.getFormFromControl(browser.getControl('ListingView Portlet', index=1)).submit()

-Enter ``Publication Info`` as the Portlet header.

 >>> browser.getControl('Portlet header').value = 'Publication Info'

-Select ``Publication Info`` as the ``Listing views``.

 >>> browser.getControl('Publication Info').click()

-Leave ``Target`` target blank as you want portlet to show information of the current item.
-Click ``Save``.

 >>> browser.getControl('Save').click()

-Now whenever you view a news item you will get a portlet on the left hand side
+Because we restricted which types the view can be applied to we won't see the portlet on the folder.
+We also aren't able to select that view from the display menu because this is a folder not a Page.

 >>> browser.getLink('folder1').click()

-Because we restricted which types the view can be applied to we won't see the portlet on the folder

 >>> 'portlet-listing-news-item-info' in browser.contents
 False

-and not because there is an error

 >>> 'There was an error while rendering the portlet' in browser.contents False

-We also aren't able to select that view from the display menu because this is a folder not a Page

 >>> browser.getLink('Publication Info')
 Traceback (most recent call last):
 ...
 LinkNotFoundError

+Now whenever you view a news item you will get a portlet on the left hand side.
-However on the item we can see a listing portlet
+We can see a portlet with the heading ``Publication Info``.
+Our portlet shows data about the context item (in this case item1) and because item1 has no contents we have an empty list in the listing part of the portlet.

 >>> browser.getLink('item1').click()
 >>> print browser.contents